liferay/clay/packages/clay-css/BREAKING.md

 -   Icon third-party.svg is deprecated as of v3.136.0 and will be removed with no replacement
 -   Icon send.svg is deprecated as of v3.136.0 and will be removed with no replacement
 -   Icon devices.svg is deprecated as of v3.136.0 use mobile-devices instead
+-   Icon pin-full.svg is deprecated as of v3.136.0 and will be removed with no replacement
+-   Icon megaphone-full.svg is deprecated as of v3.136.0 and will be removed with no replacement
+-   Icon social-twitter.svg is deprecated as of v3.136.0 and will be removed with no replacement